oceanprotocol/ocean.py/READMEs/wallets.md

 ## 2. Where to store private keys

 The *whole point* of crypto wallets is store private keys.
 Wallets have various tradeoffs of cost, convienence, and security.
+For example, hardware wallets tend to be more secure but less convenient and not free.

-It can also be useful to store private keys locally on your machine, for testing, with a small amount of value at stake.
+It can also be useful to store private keys locally on your machine, for testing, though only with a small amount of value at stake (keep the risk down 🐙).

 Do *not* store your private keys on anything public, unless you want your tokens to disappear.
 For example, don't store your private keys in GitHub or expose them on frontend webpage code.